AIPowerGrid/comfy-bridge/README.md

 ║           ╚═╝  ╚═╝╚═╝╚═╝      ╚═════╝                         ║
 ║                                                               ║
-║        Turn Your GPU Into a Money-Making Machine              ║ ║        and Give Back to the Community                         ║ ║                                                               ║
+║        Turn Your GPU Into a Money-Making Machine              ║ ║        and Help Power the Community                           ║ ║                                                               ║
 ╚═══════════════════════════════════════════════════════════════╝
 ```